In need of a little more help?

 Do ETFs come with any charges?

-ETFs are a low cost way of investing.
-On average you’ll incur a cost of 0.25% per annum deducted directly from the value of your portfolio.
-This is very low compared to other instruments, such as mutual funds, where this fee can be as much as 1.42% (Investment Association).
-For example: If you invest £20,000 with Moneyfarm: You will not be charged any management fees on the first £10,000 and then you’ll be charged 0.6% on the remaining £10,000.
-This results in a total annual fee of: (0.6% x 10,000 = £60) to Moneyfarm directly.
-You will also be charged 0.25% (per annum) on your entire portfolio, this is separate to the 0.6% and will be deducted on an ongoing basis, directly from the value of your portfolio.
-Please note: There will always be an inherent ongoing charge with ETFs regardless of who you invest with.
+For example: If you invest £20,000 with Moneyfarm: You’ll be charged 0.7% in management fees.
+This results in a total annual fee of £140 (0.7% x 10,000), paid to Moneyfarm directly.
+You will also be charged 0.3% on your entire portfolio, this is separate to the 0.7% and will be deducted on an ongoing basis and will show in your performance.
+Please note: There will always be an ongoing charge with ETFs regardless of who you invest with.

 How do I add funds to my account?